Names: Germain Katanga and Mathieu Ngudjolo Chui

 The ICC bears the cost of the defense of Germain Katanga and Mathieu Ngudjolo Chui, in accordance with its legal assistance scheme.
 The defendants were provisionally judged to be indigent by the Registrar of the court, pending verification of the information contained in their respective applications.

-What is the Background of the Conflict in the DRC?
+What is the background to the conflict in the DRC?

 The conflict in the Ituri region of northeastern DRC, along the border with Uganda, involved the Hema and Lendu ethnic groups.
 Tension and fighting between the groups has occurred for many years because of competition for land.
 However in 1996, this long-standing competition became embroiled within a larger, complicated set of conflicts that escalated the violence.